steqeq/0000/docs/understand/file_reorg.md

 lrwxrwxrwx 1 root root 42 Jan 1 23:32 hip-config.cmake -> ../../../../lib/cmake/hip/hip-config.cmake
 ```

-## Changes required in applications using ROCm
+## Changes Required in Applications Using ROCm

 Applications using ROCm are advised to use the new file paths.
 As the old files
 will be deprecated in a future release.
 Applications have to make sure to include